 I don’t know if I’d call these garden art, but they’re small and uncomfortable so designating them as art is the only option left!

 These were a staple in gardens for years and then seemed to disappear.
-For years I thought they were hideous but now I get a little nostaglic when I see them.
+For years I thought they were hideous but now I get a little nostalgic when I see them.

 This idea is very popular right now: cut out the seat of an old chair to hold the rim of a flower pot.

-This milky yellow colour is a favourite of mine.
+This milky yellow color is a favorite of mine.
 I love how it contrasts with purple and red flowers.

 Not exactly a chair, but this wood bench adds a rustic, cottage look to the garden.

-These old-fashioned metal chairs are not exactly comfortable but again, with the right paint colour, they make good garden art.
+These old-fashioned metal chairs are not exactly comfortable but again, with the right paint color, they make good garden art.

 This photo is actually from my old garden, taken approximately 15 years ago.
 I’d never seen a chair in a garden at that time but I didn’t have room for it in the house (and didn’t want to get rid of it) so it somehow found its way to the garden and stayed there.
-(I liked it there.)
+The birds and squirrels enjoyed it.